pashacraydon/pashacraydon.github.io/_posts/2016-09-15-objects-and-arrays-in-es6.markdown

 ### Object destructuring

-Destructuring allows us to pull in specific attributes from an object and scope it locally.
+Object destructuring allows us to pull in specific attributes from an object and scope it locally.
 Consider the following cat object (also known as an *object literal*).

 {% highlight javascript %}
   var cat = {